Let's live from the Southern Command in sunny South Florida.

 Let us fast forward to January of 2009.

-That the race industry can't wait for this.
+Do you know that the race industry can't wait for this?

-The rever any any criter, I don't care what any criticism of Obama, the first black president, is going to be met with charges of racism by the likes of the Reverend Jacks and Sharpton.
+I don't care what any criticism of Obama, the first black president, is going to be met with charges of racism by the likes of the Reverend Jackson and Sharpton.

-It will make their race business them all that much more prominent.
+It will make their race business all that much more prominent.

-It will operate on the premise that half of this country is seething.
+It will operate on the premise that half of this country is seething, can't believe this has happened, and they're going to fix this somehow.

-And this is that that'll be the theme that the race business operates on.
+And that'll be the theme that the race business operates on.

 It'll be full of presumptuousness and projection, but it'll propel it.

-We're not gonna be we aren't gonna get rid of the civil rights squabbles in this country in our lifetime, folks.
+We aren't going to get rid of the civil rights squabbles in this country in our lifetime, folks.

-Until the Democrat Party doesn't need ninety percent of the black vote in order to win the presidency, we're always gonna have a civil rights movement, and we're always gonna have the Democrat Party uh pandering.
+It isn't going to happen until the Democrat Party, and this isn't going to happen either, until the Democrat Party decides to tell Jackson and Sharpton, you're out, until the Democrat Party doesn't need 90% of the black vote in order to win the presidency, we're always going to have a civil rights movement, and we're always going to have the Democrat Party pandering.

-He's talking about um uh remember when General Dinkins was elected mayor for life in New York City.
+He's talking about, remember when General Dinkins was elected mayor for life in New York City?

 In New York, I was there.